jackyzha0/quartz/content/notes/17-OpenGL-essentials.md

 - “Shaders” were small programs performing lighting calculations
 - Transforms input vertex stream into stream of vertices mapped onto the screen (clip space coordinates: homogeneous coordinates)
-- Uses model, view and projection matrices to transform from model to world to view and to clip space

-VERTEX SHADER: TRANSFORMATIONS
+- Uses model, view and projection matrices to transform from model to world to view and to clip space VERTEX SHADER: TRANSFORMATIONS
 ![VERTEX SHADER: TRANSFORMATIONS](https://i.imgur.com/69mgYvL.png)

+> [!INFO] vertex shader: small program, runs on the GPU. shaders were historically used for calculating lighting. now shaders might have nothing to do with shading - they are just programs that run on the GPU.
+> performs the same computation (possible matrix multiplication) for each point/pixel/vertex

+> [!INFO] matrices
+> model matrix: places triangle in the real world. gives relationship for other objects in the world
+> view matrix: brings coordnates from world space into image/eye space. defines where virtual camera is relative to object. still in 3d space
+> projection matrix: uses the relationship of virtual camera and object to projetc object onto screen (clip space)
+> model-view matrix: model-view-projection matrix: can combine matrices into one. allows you to precomute the multiplicatoin and apply all at once to the object. so we dont have to recompute for each vertex.
+MVP should be the same for each vertex of the object.

 ![VERTEX SHADER: EXAMPLE](https://i.imgur.com/aEtj50Z.png)